 Potomac Group Campground is a day-use area with primitive camping facilities for groups of 10 to 40 people.
 It is a hike-in only site.

 Fingerlakes National Forest Trail Connections

-The trails in the Fingerlakes National Forest are all part of the FLT trail network.
-The 1.2 mile Gorge Trail, 2.25 mile Potomac Trail, 0.8 mile Ravine Trail, 0.75 mile Southslope Trail intersect the Interloken Trail.
-These foot trails offer hikers a variety of options for exploring the deep forests, ravines and gorge edges of the Fingerlakes National Forest.
+The trails in the Fingerlakes National Forest are part of the FLT trail network.
+Foot trails include the 1.2 mile Gorge Trail, 2.25 mile Potomac Trail, 0.8 mile Ravine Trail and the 0.75 mile Southslope Trail which intersect the Interloken Trail.

 Fingerlakes National Forest Mountain Bike Trails Description

-Mountain bikes are permitted on the No-Tan-Takto Trail, Burnt Hill Trail, Backbone Trail and the northern end of the Interloken Trail.
-These 13 miles of interconnected trails provide opportunities for a variety of ride lengths and loop options along the ridges between Cayuga Lake and Seneca Lake.
-Mountain bikers can also choose to extend their ride by riding on the scenic town and county roads that crisscross the area.
+The No-Tan-Takto Trail, Burnt Hill Trail, Backbone Trail and the northern end of the Interloken Trail are available for mountain biking.
+These 13 miles of interconnected trails along with forest roads provide opportunities for a variety of ride lengths and loop options along the ridges between Cayuga Lake and Seneca Lake.

 Trailhead / Blaze: Green